-Which second-year quarterbacks have started in a Super Bowl?
+Which Second-Year Quarterbacks Have Started in a Super Bowl?

-The list of QBs to have started a Super Bowl in their second year contains two Hall of Famers and at least two likely future Hall of Famers.
-Those six names are Dan Marino (1984), Kurt Warner (1999), Tom Brady (2001), Ben Roethlisberger (2005), Colin Kaepernick (2012), and Russell Wilson (2013).
+The list of quarterbacks to have started a Super Bowl in their second year contains two Hall of Famers and at least two likely future Hall of Famers.
+Those seven names are Dan Marino (1984), Kurt Warner (1999), Tom Brady (2001), Ben Roethlisberger (2005), Colin Kaepernick (2012), Russell Wilson (2013), and Joe Burrow (2021).

-The one name that really stands out is Warner.
+The name that really stands out is Warner.
 While the other six all achieved the feat within two years of being drafted, Warner had to wait a little longer.

-Other QBs on the list of those to play in a conference championship in their second year include Bernie Kosar (1986), Kerry Collins (1996), and Daunte Culpepper (2000).
+Other QBs on the list of players to play in a Conference Championship in their second year include Bernie Kosar (1986), Kerry Collins (1996), and Daunte Culpepper (2000).

-Has a second-year quarterback ever won the Super Bowl?
+Has a Second-Year Quarterback Ever Won the Super Bowl?

-Warner’s Rams defeated the Tennessee Titans 23-16 in the game that ended with “The Tackle“.
-Brady led the Patriots to a 20-17 victory over Warner and the Rams two years later, having replaced Drew Bledsoe in Week 2 of the 2001 season.
-Roethlisberger and the Steelers defeated the Seattle Seahawks 21-10.
+Warner’s Rams defeated the Tennessee Titans 23-16 in the game that ended with “The Tackle.”
+Brady, meanwhile, led the Patriots to a 20-17 victory over Warner and the Rams two years later, having replaced Drew Bledsoe in Week 2 of the 2001 season.
+In Super Bowl XL, Roethlisberger and the Steelers defeated the Seattle Seahawks 21-10.